ixtreon/Shanism/README.md

-# ShanoRpg
+# Shanism

-ShanoRpg is a highly extendable top-down 2D RPG game platform.
+Shanism is a highly extendable top-down 2D RPG game platform.
 It is written entirely in C# and all of the scripting is done in C#, too, (ab)using the powers of the [Roslyn](https://github.com/dotnet/Roslyn) compiler.

 The game exposes a complete API which can be leveraged to create custom maps (scenarios) with no knowledge of the game engine internals, as long as one's aware of common RPG mechanics (buffs, auras, abilities).
-It started as a fun side-project to teach some friends "serious" programming (thus the C# )
+It started as a fun side-project to teach some friends "serious" programming (thus the C# instead of a more widely-used scripting language.. sorry LUA).

 ## Building (Windows)